10 Simple Tips to Improve Your PPC Campaigns

 This point follows from the last one.
 Where we talked about generating traffic and leads from areas that benefit your business, we also must remember to exclude locations that will also harm your PPC campaign or waste your PPC budget.
 Typically, you will want to exclude all countries that you are not targeting.
-This will stop your ads appearing for countries like Spain when you only want to target Coventry.
+This will stop your ads from appearing for countries like Spain when you only want to target Coventry.

-When running the digital marketing for any business, a core piece of information is the demographic that you are targeting.
+When running digital marketing for any business, a core piece of information is the demographic that you are targeting.
 This information is vital in any part of the campaign.
 Pinpointing your audience and breaking them down in AdWords means that your ads will appear more often for the right audience.